 Ridiculously long fingers enveloped half of her forearm.
 The first joint of his right ring finger seemed to be permanently bent.
 She turned his hand to get a better look and wondered what had happened.
 An accident?
 A fight?
 Maybe a birth defect?
-She looked up to find him looking between her and his hand, eyebrows raised, amused.
+She looked up to find him looking between her and his hand, eyebrows raised, slight smile.
 Another horn beeped and she released his hand.

 “So, where can I take you?”